1 Meaning

 You can have any other part of me

-But please give me back my heart
+But please give back my heart

 Hearts and arrows, drawn in the snow

-Heaven's Angels lay down their bows
+Heaven's angels lay down their bows

 Love is weary, love is worn out